playgroundtech/terraform-aws-config/README.md

 This module sets up AWS Config and an s3 bucket for historical configuration changes.
 Also have the option to setup config on all regions or mutiple regions via the aggregator resource.
-With the aggregator resource you also have the ability to setup multi accounts, and even oraganisation wide if you have the persmissions.
+With the aggregator resource you also have the ability to setup multi accounts, and even oraganization wide if you have the persmissions.
 Read more about data aggregation in the [aws docs](https://docs.aws.amazon.com/config/latest/developerguide/aggregate-data.html).

 ![image](./test/picture/config.png)